Greenstand/treetracker-decisions/0003-use-of-social-login.md

 * Bad, because {argument c}
 * … <!-- numbers of pros and cons can vary -->

-### 3. Implement SSO only for providers that are deemed philosophically aligned with values shared by Greenstand engineers.
+### 3. Implement social login only for providers that are deemed philosophically aligned with values shared by Greenstand engineers.

 {example | description | pointer to more information | …} <!-- optional -->